 Independent ESSA State Plan Peer Reviewers

 John Bailey currently serves as a strategic advisor to philanthropies, investors, and technology companies.
 His experience includes senior positions at the White House, U.S. Department of Commerce, U.S. Department of Education, Whiteboard Advisors, the Bill & Melinda Gates Foundation.
-John is on the board of directors for the Data Quality Campaign and previously served on the DC board for the social innovation fund Indego Africa.
+John is a visiting fellow at the American Enterprise Institute (AEI), where he works on finding new ways to reskill individuals who have lost their jobs during times of economic disruption, whether because of normal business cycles, automation, or artificial intelligence.
+His research on related issues includes rethinking the way people are taught new skills.
+He is concurrently a fellow at the Walton Family Foundation.
+John also serves on the board of directors for the Data Quality Campaign and previously served on the DC board for the social innovation fund Indego Africa.
 He is an alumnus of the American Council on Germany Young Leaders Program, a Pahara-Aspen Fellow, and a member of the Aspen Global Leadership Network.

 For nearly 30 years, Dr. Tony Bennett has dedicated his life to educating students.
 He began his career in southern Indiana as a high school science teacher and basketball coach, quickly advancing to school administration while building a reputation as a leader with talent for school management, strategic planning, and effective budgeting.
 After serving as district superintendent, Tony was elected as Indiana's Superintendent of Public Instruction in 2009.
 He also served as Commissioner of Education in Florida before starting TBX2, Inc./Education Reform Strategies, a consulting company focusing on supporting cutting edge reforms.